 Footpaths 49.9yrs

 Kerbing 66.5yrs

-Sealed Pavements 79.6yrs
+Sealed pavements 79.6yrs

-Unsealed Pavements 20.4yrs
+Unsealed pavements 20.4yrs

-Sealed Surfaces 16.8yrs
+Sealed surfaces 16.8yrs

-Road and footpath assets make up 82% by valuation of the total asset portfolio of West Wimmera Council.
-As such the asset life and original construction dates and current condition are very important factors which determine the renewal requirements into the future.
-A peak in construction of road assets occurred in the 1960's which indicates a lot of renewal may be required in the next 20 years.
+Road (including kerb and bridges) and footpath assets make up 78% by valuation of the total asset portfolio of West Wimmera Shire Council.
+As such, the asset life and original construction dates and current condition are very important factors that determine the renewal requirements into the future.
+A peak in construction of road assets occurred in the 1960s, which indicates a lot of renewal might be required in the next 20 years.

-West Wimmera Council uses the Moloney Asset Management System to financially model the renewal requirements based on current condition and utilising a degradation curve.
+West Wimmera Shire Council uses the Moloney Asset Management System to financially model the renewal requirements based on current condition and utilising a degradation curve.
 The software provides a recommended renewal funding profile that will deliver the cost to maintain assets at a certain condition.

-4.1.2 Asset capacity and performance
+4.8.2 Asset capacity and performance

 Assets are generally provided to meet design standards where these are available.
 However, there is insufficient resources to address all known deficiencies.
-Locations where deficiencies in service performance are known are detailed in Table 5.1.2.
+Locations where deficiencies in service performance are known are detailed in table 5.1.2.

-Table 5.1.2: Known Service Performance Deficiencies
+Table 5.1.2: known service performance deficiencies

-Location Service Deficiency Unsealed roads with sandstone gravel surface.
-Pavement may have sufficient depth but be of poor quality, being problematic in sustained wet weather and requiring additional maintenance which may be beyond resources.
-Resheeting with higher quality alternative material may be solution but subject to budgetary restraints as additional cost is incurred.
-Sealed roads with 3.6m width.
-Ideally should be wider where traffic or safety requirements are a trigger, high number of heavy vehicles or where there are horizontal or vertical alignment challenges.
+Location Service deficiency Unsealed roads with sandstone gravel surface Pavement might have sufficient depth but be of poor quality, being problematic in sustained wet weather and requiring additional maintenance, which might be beyond resources.
+Resheeting with higher quality alternative material might be solution but subject to budgetary restraints as additional cost is incurred Sealed roads with 3.6m width Ideally should be wider where traffic or safety requirements are a trigger, high number of heavy vehicles or where there are horizontal or vertical alignment challenges.
 The priorities for widening for safety or heavy vehicle productivity are listed in the Wimmera Southern Mallee Transport Strategy.
-These will be updated as specific conditions or situations arise.
-Reconstruction of sealed roads As Councils biggest renewal requirement falls in this sector, external funding to supplement this area is required for Council to approach its renewal target.
-Sufficient external funding is currently available however if it is reduced or withdrawn Council will be deficient in this area.
-Knowledge of asset condition of drainage assets Minimal knowledge of asset condition.
-Condition assessment required as part of improvement plan.
+These will be updated as specific conditions or situations arise Reconstruction of sealed roads As Council's biggest renewal requirement falls in this sector, external funding to supplement this area is required for Council to approach its renewal target.
+Sufficient external funding is currently available however if it is reduced or withdrawn Council will be deficient in this area Knowledge of asset condition of drainage assets Minimal knowledge of asset condition.
+Condition assessment required as part of improvement plan

-4.1.3 Asset condition
+4.8.3 Asset condition